What Is a Prenup?

 Weighing Your Options

-The decision to get a prenuptial agreement put in place prior to a marriage can be an intimidating one.
-While it may seem as if those who get a prenup are giving up on their marriage before it even begins, having an agreement in place can actually provide several benefits.
+The decision to get a prenuptial agreement put in place before a marriage can be an intimidating one.
+While it may seem as if those who get a prenup are giving up on their marriage before it even begins, having an agreement can provide several benefits.
 Here are several pros and cons to having a prenuptial agreement in place.

 Pro: Protect What’s Important

-A prenuptial agreement is designed to protect the assets that matter most to you.
-Many couples that go into marriage with a high number of assets or a large net worth often have prenups put in place because they can better control who would receive what asset in the event of a divorce.
-A prenuptial agreement offers greater protection for assets that you would like to maintain should the relationship end.
+A prenuptial agreement protects the assets that matter most to you.
+Many couples that go into marriage with a high number of assets or a significant net worth often have prenups put in place because they can better control who would receive what asset in the event of a divorce.
+A prenuptial agreement offers more excellent protection for assets you would like to maintain should the relationship end.